aforemny/elm-mdc-talk/markdown.md

 - Some MDC Web components focus child elements, ie. Menu
 - Elm requires unique `Html.id`s…
-- …and I am not sure that is the way to go. . .
+- …and I am not convinced that that is the way to go. . .

 --